 When you upload your bachelor's project in WISEflow, you must indicate (in the 'Cover') whether the project contains confidential material.

-The department will contact you by e-mail or by Blackboard with information about when your defence will take place (at the latest 6 weeks after it is handed in).
+The department will contact you by e-mail or by Brightspace with information about when your defence will take place (at the latest 6 weeks after it is handed in).

 The total duration of the oral examination (incl. deliberating, grading and feedback) depends on the number of students:

 1 student = 45 minutes